-Spawning at LFH was conducted once a week from 25 August to 22 September, with peak eggtake occurring on 15 September.
+Spawning at LFH was conducted once a week from 30 August to 20 September, with peak eggtake occurring on 6 September.
 During the spawning process, the eggs of two females were split in half and fertilized by two males following a 2 x 2 factorial spawning matrix approach.
 Factorial mating can have substantial advantages in increasing the genetically effective number of breeders (Busack and Knudsen 2007).
-The priority order of crosses are Natural x Hatchery, Natural x Natural, and Hatchery x Hatchery, depending upon availability of fish.
-Three stray hatchery females were spawned but the eggs were destroyed.
-Three stray hatchery males were also inadvertently included in the broodstock and spawned, however the eggs from those pairings were not destroyed since the females they were spawned with were also spawned with Tucannon males.
+The priority order of crosses were Natural x Hatchery, Natural x Natural, and Hatchery x Hatchery, depending upon availability of fish.
+Two hatchery males and two hatchery females were identified as Umatilla Hatchery strays during spawning based on reading their CWT and their gametes were destroyed and not used for production.

-A total of 280,519 eggs were collected (Table 4).
+A total of 245,174 eggs were collected (Table 4).
 Eggs were initially disinfected and water hardened for one hour in an iodophor (buffered iodine) solution (100 ppm).
 The eggs were incubated in vertical tray incubators.
 Fungus on the incubating eggs was controlled with formalin applied every-other day at 1,667 ppm for 15 minutes.
-Mortality to eye-up was 2.7% which left 272,889 live eggs.
-An additional 2.5% (6,755) loss of sac-fry left 266,134 fish for production.
+Mortality to eye-up was 4.5% which left 234,175 live eggs.
+An additional 1.7% (4,069) loss of sac-fry left 230,106 fish for production.